 "The 3rd Platform is very much a business innovation frontier.
 It enables all kinds of new configurations involving customer engagement, data analytics, and social communication.
 To achieve maximum value, however, IDC believes that it will be incumbent on CIOs to engage the business as early as possible in the planning process." says Fred Magee, adjunct research advisor for IDC's Research Network.
 "A structured approach to integrated business and IT planning, such as the one presented in this document, is not a guarantee of successful implementation.
 It is, however, a tool that can be used to focus leadership on the most critical issues, to coordinate thinking about the use and scheduling of resources, to identify gaps in skills and training, and to rationalize budget estimates with some expectation of returned value to the business."

-Big Data analytics and discovery, Cloud-based partners, Data access, analysis and delivery, IT planning and design, IT strategy and innovation, Market intelligence, Sales enablement, Social networking, Storage management software, Technology buyer
+Big Data analytics and discovery, Cloud-based partners, Data access, analysis and delivery, Enterprise IT transformation, IT planning and design, Innovation strategies, Leadership in 3D, Leadership transformation, Market intelligence, Sales enablement, Social networking, Storage management software, Technology buyer